Friday, November 16, 2012

 Posted by D. Daniel Sokol

-Francisco Marcos of Instituto de Empresa Business School (and a judge of the Tribunal de Defensa de la Competencia de la Comunidad de Madrid) discusses Diminishing Enforcement: Negative Effects for Deterrence of Mistaken Settlements and Misguided Competition Promotion and Advocacy in his latest paper.
+Francisco Marcos, Instituto de Empresa Business School addresses Diminishing Enforcement: Negative Effects for Deterrence of Mistaken Settlements and Misguided Competition Promotion and Advocacy.

-This article criticizes certain uses, mistaken or misguided, of settlements, advocacy and promotion.
-These are two very different settings in which the deterrent feature of competition authorities' enforcement actions may suffer a deathly blow.
-Paradoxically, if wrongly used, both may endanger the deterrent principle upon which competition law and policy are built.
-The basic point of departure is that the new tools might be diminishing the effectiveness of 'regular' competition law enforcement-which shall not be left in the shed to rust.
+This paper criticizes certain uses, mistaken or misguided, of settlements, advocacy and promotion by competition authorities.
+These are two very different settings in which the deterrent feature of competition authorities’ enforcement actions may suffer a deathly blow.
+If wrongly used, both may endanger the deterrent principle upon which competition law is built.
+The basic point of departure is that the new tools might be diminishing the effectiveness of ‘regular’ competition law enforcement — which shall not be left in the shed to rust.